Redcliffe railway station: History

 In June 2017, the station's design was revealed.
 Weston Williamson and GHD Woodhead had been appointed by the contractors as the designers for the three stations.
 Construction of the station began in mid-2017.
 By the end of the year, the station's diaphragm walls were complete.
-Excavation started in early 2018 and was completed by June, whereupon waterproofing of the station commenced.
+Excavation started on 8 February 2018 and was completed by June, whereupon waterproofing of the station commenced.
 That was completed by August 2018, and so construction of the base slab followed.
 Nine concrete pours were required for that, which took place over the remainder of 2018.

 The first few months of 2019 were used to prepare for the arrival of the two tunnel boring machines (TBMs).
 A crane was installed for the delivery of tunnel segments for the final portion of tunnelling between Redcliffe and Bayswater.
 The first TBM, Grace, arrived at Redcliffe station on 9 May 2019, having tunnelled there from High Wycombe.
 After several weeks for maintenance, the TBM left the station bound for Bayswater on 14 June.
 Sandy, the second tunnel boring machine, arrived at the station on 6 July 2019.
 Sandy left the station in early August, allowing the commencement of construction for station infrastructure, including the platform and a mezzanine level.

 On 18 December 2018, Transport Minister Rita Saffioti announced the opening date of the project had been delayed from 2020 to 2021.
 In May 2021, she announced that the project had been delayed again, this time with the opening date being in the first half of 2022.
 Following the state budget on 12 May 2022, the government changed its position on the line's opening date, saying the line will open some time later in the year.
 On 16 August, the opening date was revealed to be 9 October 2022, which is when the station did open.
+The new bus services to Redcliffe station commenced the following day.